State superintendent launches self-described 'public awareness' campaign against teachers union

 Since Thursday morning’s meeting occurred after the conclusion of the academic year for most school districts, those voices were joined by some public school teachers and parents who questioned the truthfulness of Walters’ claims as they pertain to Oklahoma public schools and expressed concern about Walters’ “terrorist” remark.

-Board member Katie Quebedeaux was absent for Thursday's meeting, as was Trent Smith, who recently resigned.
-Gov. Kevin Stitt's office did not respond when asked when Smith's replacement might be named.
+Board member Katie Quebedeaux was absent from Thursday’s meeting, as was Trent Smith, who recently resigned.
+Gov. Kevin Stitt’s office did not respond when asked when Smith’s replacement might be named.

 Shaista Fenwick, who teaches at Moore High School and the University of Oklahoma, said this at Thursday’s state board meeting about the way she feels she has been spoken about as a teacher recently: “It’s not offensive.
 It’s dehumanizing.
 And trust and believe our children are watching.”